rforbiodatascience/2020_group07_shinyApp/README.md

 Usage
 --------------------
-To create the full data analysis the script 00.doit.R should be run.
+To create the full data analysis the script *00.doit.R* found in */R* should be run.
 This will run all scripts and create all final plots.
-A presentation of the project can be found in /doc.
+A presentation of the project can be found in */doc*.

 Group members